-- 6. Describe methodologies planned for removal of exotic/invasive species, and revegetation. - 7.
+- Describe methodologies planned for removal of exotic/invasive species, and revegetation. - 7.
 What is the projected plant establishment time and cost? - 8.
 Describe the planting palette.
-EEM program will not pay for trees larger than 15 gallons.
-If trees larger than 15 gallon will be planted using other funding sources, a letter of explanation/justification, signed by the applicants authorized representative in the Resolution, must be submitted with the application. - 9.
+Plantings should be ecological and physically appropriate for their function in the planting space available; this program does not fund trees larger than 15 gallon. - 9.
 Are the species and size of plants appropriate to the habitat? - 10.
 Are native, drought tolerant and low water use plants being used? - 11.
 What is the water source and cost? - 12.
 Identify the percentage of expenditures for labor and the percentage for materials. - 13.
 Is the project using volunteer labor and/or donated materials? - E. Other Benefits and Community Participation (0-5 points)